Trippnology/TrippyBT/README.md

-# Trippy's Bittorrent Tracker v1.1 (GPL)
+# Trippy's Bittorrent Tracker v1.2 (GPL)

 A version of FBT v2.2 that has been updated to use HTML5.
-The announce URL is now also displayed at the top of all pages.
+The announce URL is now displayed at the top of all pages.
+Torrent info page now includes magnet links.
 The original source is included in fbt22.zip

 ## Original README